Lecrapouille/TimedPetriNetEditor/README.md

 "holes".
 This is important when generating graphs defined by adjacency
 matrices: indices of the matrix will directly match unique identifiers and therefore no lookup table is needed.
-To distinguish the type of node a `T` or `P` char is also prepend to the number.
-Arcs have no identifier because their relation of directing nodes is unique since this editor does not manage multi arcs.
+To distinguish the type of node a `T` or `P` char is also prepended to the number.
+Arcs have no identifier because their relation to directing nodes is unique since this editor does not manage multi arcs.
 Therefore, when deleting a place (or a transition) the latest place (or latest transition) in the container gets the unique identifier of the deleted element to guarantee consecutive identifiers without "holes".

 ### Dynamic simulation

-When running the simulation with this editor, tokens will transit along arcs of the net.
+When running the simulation with this editor, tokens will transit along the arcs of the net.
 When transitions are activated, tokens are instantaneously burnt from places and directly "teleported" to transitions.
 Then, they will move along the arc from the transition to the place.
 This "travel" will hold the number of seconds indicated by the arc.
-This symbolized the time needed to the Place to perform its action.
-A fading effect will help you to show you which arcs and nodes are activated.
+This symbolized the time needed for the Place to perform its action.
+A fading effect will help to show you which arcs and nodes are activated.

 Notes:
-- Duration of animations are not yet normalized so short delay will make the GUI blink.
+- Duration of animations is not yet normalized, so a short duration will make the GUI blink.
-- To simulate classic Petri net, simply set all duration in arcs to 0.
+- To simulate a classic Petri net, simply set all duration in arcs to 0.
-- Inputs generating periodically tokens is currently not implemented.
+- Inputs generating periodically tokens are currently not implemented.
 For the moment, during the simulation, you can place your mouse cursor to any place and with `+` key you can add a token this will mimic input generating tokens.
-- For outputs, simply add transitions without successor.
+- For outputs, simply add transitions without successors.
 Tokens will be definitively deleted from the simulation.

-### What decision is made when several transitions can burn tokens from the same place ?
+### What decision is made when several transitions can burn tokens from the same place?

-Question: In the above figure 1, the place `P1` has two tokens and has two leaving arcs `P1 -> T1` and `P1 -> T2`.
+Question: In above figure 1, the place `P1` has two tokens and has two leaving arcs `P1 -> T1` and `P1 -> T2`.
 How transitions `T1` and `T2` will burn
-tokens in `P1` and therefore in which arc tokens will transit to ?
+tokens in `P1` and therefore in which arc tokens will transit to?

-Answer: Unless you want to simulate system with concurrences between resources, this kind of net is a bad design and should be avoided when architecturing real systems since the execution of this kind of Petri nets is nondeterministic: when multiple transitions are enabled at the same time, they will fire in any order.
+Answer: Unless you want to simulate a system with concurrences between resources, this kind of net is a bad design and should be avoided when architecturing real systems since the execution of this kind of Petri net is nondeterministic: when multiple transitions are enabled at the same time, they will fire in any order.
 Therefore you should adapt your Petri net to define uniquely the trajectory of the token.

-Nondeterministic execution policy is made at the discretion of the developer of the editor and you will have different behavior depending on how the editor has been developed.
-Currently in our case, initially, the order when iterating on transitions and arcs only depends of their order of creation but now we randomize.
-When several places are fired, the maximum possible of tokens will be burn within a single step of the animation cycle but, internally, we iterate over tokens one by one to help dispatching them over the maximum number of arcs.
+A nondeterministic execution policy is made at the discretion of the developer of the editor and you will have different behavior depending on how the editor has been developed.
+Currently in our case, initially, the order when iterating on transitions and arcs only depends on their order of creation but now we randomize.
+When several places are fired, the maximum possible of tokens will be burned within a single step of the animation cycle but, internally, we iterate over tokens one by one to help dispatch them over the maximum number of arcs.
 Therefore, in this particular example, since `T1` has been created before `T2` (unique identifiers are incremented by one from zero and there is no gap), the 1st token will go to `T1` and the second will go to `T2`.
-If `P1` had a single token, in early `T1` will always be chosen but in latest version we randomize.
+If `P1` had a single token, in early `T1` will always be chosen but in the latest version, we randomize.

-## What are Timed Graph Events ?
+## What are Timed Graph Events?

 A timed event graph is a subclass of Petri net in which all places have a single input arc and a single output arc.
-This property allows to forbid, for example, the or-divergent branching (choice between several transitions) and therefore concurrency is never occurring.
-Transitions still may have several arcs because they simulate synchronisation between resources.
+This property allows to forbid, for example, the or-divergent branching (choice between several transitions), and therefore concurrency is never occurring.
+Transitions still may have several arcs because they simulate synchronization between resources.
 Places can have zero or several tokens.
-In the above figure 1, the net is not an event graph since `P0` has 3 incoming arcs and `P2` has two output arcs but the following figure 2 is an event graph.
-Timed Graph Events are an interesting for designing real time systems as explained in the next sections.
+In above figure 1, the net is not an event graph since `P0` has 3 incoming arcs and `P2` has two output arcs but the following figure 2 is an event graph.
+Timed Graph Events are interesting for designing real-time systems as explained in the next sections.

 ![EventGraph](doc/EventGraph01.png)